Written by

 What do you need to get started?

 Details about your wife.
-Her schedule, who she interacts with, any specific people you think she might having an affair with, recent credit card transactions, that sort of thing.
+Her schedule, who she interacts with, any specific people you think she might be having an affair with, recent credit card transactions, that sort of thing.

 Alright.
 I'll email you all that later today.